 What Are Personal Loans?

-A personal loan is a loan that you can use for things like debt consolidation, home improvements, a wedding ring, or medical expenses.
-The loan can be unsecured, requiring just your promise to repay, or it can be a secured loan, requiring that you provide collateral that the lender can seize if you don’t make payments.
+A personal loan is a loan you can use for things like debt consolidation, home improvements, a wedding ring, or medical expenses.
+The loan can be unsecured, requiring just your promise to repay, or it can be a secured loan, requiring you provide collateral that the lender can seize if you don’t make payments.

 Total unsecured personal loan balances were up 5.3% year-on-year to $156 billion in the second quarter of 2020, according to data gathered by credit reporting agency TransUnion.

-Overall, personal loans make up a small percentage of U.S. consumer debt, so some might not familiar with how they work—and how the IRS views them.
+Overall, personal loans make up a small percentage of U.S. consumer debt, so some people might not familiar with how they work—and how the IRS views them.

 Are Personal Loans Considered Taxable Income?